If you’re a teacher looking for creative ways to assess students, then this post is for you.

 Choose a poem format or allow students to choose from different options, such as limericks, haikus, or free verse poetry.

 Instruct learners to write a poem based on the topic discussed in class.
-You may even provide an original poem as an example.

 9. Create an ABC Book.